Faqs

 The CheckMark Offering Memorandum contains full disclosure of all material facts concerning an investment in the Bonds.
 The Offering Memorandum will be provided to you by our Exempt Market Dealer whose Dealing Representative can answer all of your questions.

-No. There is no fixed upper limit.
+No. There is no maximum amount.
 The amount that you can invest will depend upon the funds that are held in your RRSP and your personal circumstances as determined by the EMD.
 If you wish to invest $100,000 or more, there are additional financial qualifications in order to qualify as an “accredited investor”.
 The EMD will be able to explain the legal requirements for every investment level.

 Our EMD is Meadowbank Asset Management, licensed EMD and Portfolio Manager.
 Meadowbank is based in Toronto at www.meadowbankasset.com.
 Meadowbank is wholly independent and is not related to CheckMark or any associated company.